What Is Blue Carbon and Why Does It Matter?

 Every blue carbon project takes a different approach, based on the local situation.
 For instance, the Kenya Blue Forests project that we support is protecting more than 1,400 acres of mangroves on Kenya’s southern coast.
 Among other activities, the project educates local villagers on the importance of mangroves, engages them in replanting efforts, and involves them in forest monitoring.
 The project also channels funding into local health care, skills development, and education initiatives.
 By conserving these valuable blue carbon ecosystems and creating livelihood opportunities, the project fosters marine health and improves the resilience of Kenya’s coastal communities.

 When offsetting your carbon footprint, keep in mind that not all carbon offset projects are of the same quality.
-When selecting a blue carbon offset project to support, we recommend following these 10 tips to ensure that the project is credible and that your contribution will be delivering the intended impact.
+When selecting a blue carbon offset project to support, we recommend following these 10 tips to ensure that the project is credible and delivering the intended impact.